CaitiGre/Llamafy-Group-Project/README.md

+# Please note this project was created in collaboration with five other group members

+This project is the brainchild of myself and fellow llamas for a University project.

+My contribution to the project revolved primarily in the frontend usability, design, layout, and incorporation of MUI components.

+As this was a project, the env files and the keys to the APIs are no longer connected, and so the application may not function as it is supposed to i.e. generating outfits.

 # LLAMAFY

 Have you ever looked in your wardrobe and decided you have nothing to wear?
 Have you warn the same outfit two weeks in a row?
 Who are you?
 Steve Jobs*?